In addition to being celebrated as a

 Solemn Papal Mass of Pope Benedict XVI in Nationals Park, Washington, D.C., the

-Archbishop of that diocese, Most Rev. Donald W. Wuerl, included the following
+Archbishop of that diocese, Most Rev. Donald W. Wuerl, included the following anecdote

-his opening address to the Holy Father:
+opening address to the Holy Father:

 "Not all that far from here, in 1634, the first Catholics arrived